MerosCrypto/Meros/docs/Protocol/Merit.md

 Meros has an on-chain nickname system for Merit Holders, where each nickname is an incremental number assigned forever.
 The first miner is 0, the second is 1...
 Referring to a miner who has already earned Merit by their key is not allowed.

 The "contents" has leaves for both Transactions and the Elements included in a Block.
 Each leaf representing a Transaction is simply defined as the Transaction hash.
-Each leaf representing an Element is defined as `Blake2b-384(prefix + element.serializeWithoutSignature())`, where the prefix is the same one used to create the Element's signature.
+Each leaf representing an Element is defined as `Blake2b-384(prefix + element.serialize())`, where the prefix is the same one used to create the Element's signature.

 The "verifiers" has one leaf per Transaction, where each leaf is `Blake2b(verifierNickName1 + verifierNickName2 + ... + verifierNickNameN)`.